People with Early Childhood education and training can:

 There is a clear need for early care professionals.
-Data shows that in Santa Cruz, Monterey, and San Benito Counties and the Silicon Valley, we need two times the number of Early Care Professionals than is projected to graduate over the next three years.
+Data shows that in Santa Cruz, Monterey, and San Benito Counties and the Silicon Valley, we will need two times the number of Early Care Professionals than are projected to graduate over the next three years.

-This means jobs are plentiful and the region needs more ECE professionals in the workforce!
+This means jobs are plentiful and the region needs more highly skilled Early Childhood Education professionals in the workforce!

-People in the industry regularly ask for highly trained ECE graduates.
+Employers in the industry regularly request highly trained Early Childhood Education graduates.
 They are eager to hire our students who have completed Student Teaching, and especially those who have completed an Internship in the CCCC&LS.

 Requirements for Success